-Community integration of people with disablities based on this landmark decision has come a long way.
+Community integration of people with disabilities based on this landmark decision has come a long way.

-But thousands of Americans with disabilites still unlawfully and unnecessarily remain in nursing homes and institutions.
-Protection and advocacy aqgencies like Disability Rights Texas in every state and other disability advocacy groups continue to work to ensure people with disabilities are able to exercise their legal right to live and work in the community.
+But thousands of Americans with disabilities still unlawfully and unnecessarily remain in nursing homes and institutions.
+Protection and advocacy agencies like Disability Rights Texas in every state and other disability advocacy groups continue to work to ensure people with disabilities are able to exercise their legal right to live and work in the community.